temersonzetina/PyBer_Analysis/README.md

 Rural towns had fewer rides (125) than suburban (625) and urban (1625) locales.
 Larger populations seem to predict more usage in terms of ride-sharing services.

 ### Total Drivers
 The differences in total drivers by city type were far greater than differences in total rides, both in absolute terms and proportionality.
 The number of rural rides was one-fifth that of suburban rides, which were around 40% of urban rides.
 But the number of rural drivers was around one-sixth the number of suburban drivers, which were just 20% of the total number of urban drivers.
-The differences in total rides and total drivers represent important considerations for managing supply given demand (see summary below).
+The differences in total rides and total drivers represent important considerations for managing supply given demand (see summary section below).

 ### Total Fares
 The proportion of total fares in rural areas to total fares in suburban areas was similar (roughly one-fifth) to the proportion of total drivers between these two city types.
 By contrast, suburban total fares were nearly half that of total fares in urban areas, which is well over double the proportion between these two in terms of total drivers.